Jock MacKenzie

-John MacKenzie (28 July 1885 – 1940) was a Scottish professional footballer who made over 200 appearances as a left back for Southern League club Norwich City.
+John MacKenzie (28 July 1885 – 10 October 1940) was a Scottish professional footballer who made over 200 appearances as a left back for Southern League club Norwich City.
 He also played in the Scottish League for Heart of Midlothian and in the Football League for Walsall.

 Personal life

 In December 1915, nearly 18 months since the outbreak of the First World War, MacKenzie enlisted as a gunner in the Royal Garrison Artillery.
 He saw service in Africa and was transferred to the Class Z Reserve in October 1919.
+He died of "heart failure due to coronary thrombosis" in his Pleck home in 1940.